ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - If you search for a book that doesn't exist it will exit out and tell you no book was found.
 - If you enter a username that already exists your book will be added to that reading list.
 - If you run into issues with your version of node please upgrade your version of node.
 There have been [noted versions that have issues](https://github.com/manuelbieh/geolib/issues/208) with `type:module`.
+- I've also left the `.env` file on GitHub so that it can be used by those reviewing it but it would ideally be kept local.

 # AIMS :